Disaster Preparedness: Have Family Emergency Plans

-With hurricane season in full swing and wildfires raging on the west coast, it’s the right time to think about a plan should your family be affected by a natural disaster.
+With hurricane season in full swing, now is the right time to think about a plan should your family be affected by a natural disaster.

 At NCMEC, we know that children who become separated from their loved ones during and following a disaster are at an increased risk of trauma.
 In 2005, during Hurricane Katrina, NCMEC handled 34,045 calls and helped resolve the 5,192 missing children cases reported to NCMEC.

-Here are some tips for creating your emergency plan.
-Check out missingkids.org/ourwork/disasters for more ideas and information.
+Check out the tips below for creating your emergency plan.
+Visit www.missingkids.org/ourwork/disasters for more ideas and information.

-Be sure to update your evacuation plans by taking the impact of COVID-19 into account.
+Be sure to update your evacuation plans regularly.
 Check with your family and friends about their safety and comfort levels in terms of where you will evacuate.
 NCMEC has a helpful video to walk you through the steps.
 And remember, if you’re ever separated from you child during a disaster, call NCMEC immediately at 1-800-THE-LOST.